mozilla/pontoon/docs/index.rst

 Pontoon - Mozilla's Localization Platform
 =========================================

-Pontoon is a web interface for translating text into other languages.
-Pontoon specializes in translating websites in-place, but can handle any project that uses one of the file formats it supports:
+Pontoon is a translation management system used and developed by the Mozilla localization community.
+It can handle any project that uses one of the supported file formats:

-- Gettext PO
-- XLIFF
-- FTL (L20n)
+- .dtd
-- Properties
+- .ftl (Fluent)
-- DTD
+- .inc
-- INI
+- .ini
-- INC
+- .json (WebExtensions)
 - .lang
+- .po (Gettext)
+- .properties
+- .xliff
+- .xml (Android)

 Pontoon can pull strings it needs to translate from an external source, and write them back periodically.
 Typically these external sources are version control